Oral Hygiene and Your Dental Implants

 Stick to Soft and Sensitive Oral Care Items

-After you receive dental implants, you’ll want to switch over to a soft toothbrush and sensitive cleaning products if you haven’t already.
-These items will prevent any discomfort that may occur and allow for easier oral care.
+After you receive single-tooth dental implants, you’ll want to switch over to a soft toothbrush and sensitive cleaning products if you haven’t already.
+These items will prevent any discomfort that may occur and allow for easier preventive dental care.

 Nylon toothbrushes work great as the bristles are flexible and gentle.
 Toothbrushes containing hard bristles, however, can scratch the surface of your implants.
-Any type of metal instrument should be avoided when cleaning dental implants as well.
+Any type of metal instrument should be avoided when professional teeth cleaning, to our team.

 Remember to Brush and Floss Daily

-Even with dental implants, you should continue to brush your teeth at least twice a day and floss daily.
-In fact, it’s more important to floss after you have received dental implants due to possible plaque accumulation.
+Even with tooth implants, you should continue to brush at least twice a day and floss daily.
+In fact, it’s more important to floss after you have received single-tooth implants due to possible plaque accumulation.

 Give Up Smoking or Other Tobacco Use

-In general, Dr. Paul recommends that you avoid smoking for your overall health.
-It is especially vital to abstain from this habit when you have dental implants as smoking can interfere with the healing process following surgery.
+In general, our local dental implant dentist recommends that you avoid smoking for your overall health.
+Using tobacco products of any kind can negatively impact your mouth in addition to your body as a whole.
+It is especially vital to abstain from this habit after getting dental implants as smoking can interfere with the post-surgical healing process.

 Dental implants take about 6 months to heal fully so smoking during this sensitive time can be damaging.
 For the sake of your teeth, gums, and body, we urge you to quit smoking if possible.